knoppies/pyocean/README.md

 PyOcean
 =======
-This repository contains the Python wrapper for the [DigitalOcean API v2](https://developers.digitalocean.com/).
+This repository contains a Python3 wrapper for the [DigitalOcean API v2](https://developers.digitalocean.com/).